dwsimkins/110-fall2018/exercises/markupExercise/basicMarkupExercise.md

 Using VS Code (or your HTML editor of choice), create a new HTML file in the igme110 folder called index.html.

-In the head of the document, add this content to the title element (using your name, of course): `<title>Elizabeth Lawley's IGME 110 Page</title>`
+In the head of the document, add this content to the title element (using your name, of course): `<title>Austin Willoughby's IGME 110 Page</title>`

 In the body of the document, add a level 1 heading element containing your name.
 Below that, add a paragraph element that that includes a few lines about yourself.
 Save the file.